Salvia azurea: Distribution and habitat

 Blue sage is native to the United States, but its natural range is disputed with different scholarly sources reporting different areas where it has been introduced in the US.
 Plants of the World Online and World Flora Online both report it as a introduced species in the north eastern US in New York, Massachusetts, Connecticut, and New Hampshire as well as in the Midwestern state of Wisconsin.
 In the book Flora of the Great Plains the botanist Ralph E. Brooks additionally introduced to eastern Colorado and western Nebraska, though native to southeastern parts of Nebraska.
 It is also reported to have escaped cultivation in India.

 It is very common in the southern Great Plains being found there in the eastern three-quarters of Kansas, much of Oklahoma, and south Central Missouri, southeastern Nebraska, and east Texas.
 It is also fairly common in the southeastern US in Arkansas, Louisiana, Mississippi, Georgia, South Carolina, and Florida.
 It is also reported by World Plants as native to Chihuahua and Nuevo León in northern Mexico.

 It grows along roadsides throughout its range.
 It grows on rocky or sandy prairies, especially in uplands and pastures.
 In the southeast it is found in rocky or sandy woodlands such as longleaf pine sandhills.
 It is especially associated with loamy swales and flats within these woods.

+Ecology

+Salvia azurea is insect pollinated and is recorded to have been visited in northern Florida by Bombus impatiens, Caupolicana electa, and Tetraloniella cressoniana.